 How ERC-7007 Differs from ERC-721

-To understand what ERC-7007 adds, it helps to start with what ERC-721 already does.
 The ERC-721 standard defines the interface for non-fungible tokens on Ethereum.
 Each token is unique, identified by a token ID, and can be owned, transferred, and approved for third-party management.
 It is the backbone of nearly every NFT marketplace and collection in existence.

 Prompt-indexed token IDs.
 In a standard ERC-721 collection, token IDs are arbitrary numbers.
 In ERC-7007, the token ID is derived from the prompt used to generate the content.
-This creates a deterministic link between what was asked and what was produced, meaning that each unique prompt maps to one unique token.
+This creates a deterministic link between what was asked and what was produced, meaning each unique prompt maps to one unique token.

 Onchain verification interfaces.
 ERC-7007 introduces an addAigcData function and a verify function.
 Together, these let a smart contract store and check whether a given output was genuinely produced by a specific AI model using a specific input.
-This is not just metadata stored in a JSON file somewhere.
+This is not just metadata stored in a JSON file.
 It is a verification mechanism baked into the contract logic.

 Standardized AIGC metadata schema.
 The standard defines a JSON schema for AI-generated content metadata that goes beyond the typical NFT name-description-image triplet.
 It includes fields for the model used, the prompt submitted, and the verification proof, giving collectors and platforms structured data to work with.